 My baby hasn’t pooped after starting solids, and I am getting worried!

 I have a 6-month-old breastfed baby who normally has a bowel movement 3-4 times per day, but now she has not pooped for 2 days.
 We recently started for the last 1-1/2 weeks on rice cereal, and then she has been on sweet potatoes for the last 3 nights.

-Anyway, she has not pooped in over two days and I know this is normal for some babies, but since mine usually goes 3-4 times per day.
-Should I be concerned or could she be constipated?
+Anyway, she has not pooped in over two days, and I know this is normal for some babies, but mine usually goes 3-4 times per day.
+Should I be concerned, or could she be constipated?

-She is not acting any differently or fussy.
+She is not acting any differently or is fussy.

 Bowel Movement When Introducing Solid Foods To Baby

 I can totally understand that you are worried if your baby is not pooping after starting solids!
 Introducing solid foods to our babies is quite a big step, especially for their little tummies.